 If you have an email list, you have got to be pro-active about emailing it regularly.

-I know you won’t get much clicks when you have a few hundred subscribers.
+I know you won’t get many clicks when you have a few hundred subscribers.

-But if you build the habit about sending an email a few times a week, you will maintain that habit even when you have a large list.
+But if you build the habit of sending an email a few times a week, you will maintain that habit even when you have a large list.